microsoft/AirSim/docs/contributing.md

 still work.
 If your change is breaking the build, we might start to lose trust in your contributions :).
 If your change is significant, you might want to test on *both* Linux and Windows to be sure.

 # Coding Style
-We have the [sweet and short coding guideline](coding_guidelines.md) document you might have seen yet.
+We have the [sweet and short coding guideline](coding_guidelines.md) document you might have yet seen.